blissman/adobe-concurrent-viewers/readme.md

 $ sudo node src/getReport.js
 ```

-Keep in mind that you need to use "sudo" to have admin rights ot create your file.
+Keep in mind that you need to use "sudo" to have admin rights to create your file.
 Your output files can be found in the reports folder.

 ### Report Errors